-It has been over 50 years since John F. Kennedy signed the Equal Pay Act, but we are still fighting for equal pay for equal work for all.
-Right now the wage gap is kind of like the faces on U.S. money...only straight white men earn full dollars.
+Yesterday was the 50th anniversary of the Equal Pay Act, but we are still fighting for equal pay for equal work for all.
+Right now the wage gap is kind of like the faces on US money… only white men earn full dollars.
 Everyone else is left with pocket change.

 The graphic above shows the average wage gap for all women (77 cents) and the averages for Black and Latino men (76 cents & 61 cents) and women (64 cents & 55 cents).
 When you add children to the mix, the numbers for women get worse.
 Mothers of any race, on average, earn less than their non-parenting peers.
 Single mothers, on average earn 60 cents on the dollar, that’s 17 cents less than the average for all women.